 Q: How will test scores be used for admission and scholarship purposes?

-It's best to think of the rSAT as an entirely new kind of test.
-There are three kinds of tests which can be considered for admission, "old" SAT, rSAT, or ACT.
-Even if you submit scores from all three test types, we will use the score that offers the greatest advantage in the admissions and scholarship process, provided they are submitted by stated deadlines.
+There are two kinds of tests which can be considered for admission, rSAT, or ACT.
+Even though you are submitting scores from all test types, we will use the score that offers the greatest advantage in the admissions and scholarship process, provided they are submitted by stated deadlines.

 Q: Since the test is so new, should I avoid the rSAT and take the ACT instead?
 Is this sound advice?

 A: This is not a good reason to skip the rSAT or a justification to take the ACT.
 You will not know how you’ll do unless you take the test.
-We will still require scores of all test attempts and we will use the score that gives you the best advantage in the admissions process for spring 2017 and beyond—whichever score that may be.
+We will still require scores of all test attempts and we will use the score that gives you the best advantage in the admissions process, whichever score that may be.

 Q: Do I have to take the writing section?

 A: The rSAT will include an optional essay section.
-For the spring 2017 term and beyond, USC does not recommend or require the writing section.
+USC does not recommend or require the writing section.